✅ Deildartunguhver hot spring

 ✅ Cave Exploration in Cave Vatnshellir (Optional)

 ✅ Northern Lights Search (When conditions allow)

 Duration: 2 days

 Available: Oct-Apr, daily

 Map of the route: click here

-Included: Hotel pick up & drop off in Reykjavik, tour by minibus, caving tour in Cave Vatnshellir (very easy), English guidance, accommodation with breakfast, and northern lights search on both evenings.
+Included: Hotel pick up & drop off in Reykjavik, tour by minibus, English guidance, accommodation with breakfast, visit the highlights around Snæfellsnes area

 Not included: Lunch and dinner are not included in the price.